Hunter-class frigate: BAE Systems (Type 26/Global Combat Ship)

 "The Hunter class will provide the Australian Defence Force with the highest levels of lethality and deterrence our major surface combatants need in periods of global uncertainty.
-The Hunter class will have the capability to conduct a variety of missions independently, or as part of a task group, with sufficient range and endurance to operate effectively throughout the region.
+The Hunter class will have the capability to conduct a variety of missions independently or as part of a task group, with sufficient range and endurance to operate effectively throughout the region.
 The frigates will also have the flexibility to support non-warfare roles such as humanitarian assistance and disaster relief.
 Incorporating the leading edge Australian-developed CEA Phased-Array Radar and the US Navy’s Aegis combat management system, with an Australian interface developed by Saab Australia, the Hunter class will be one of the most capable warships in the world."

+2024 review

+In February 2024, Deputy Prime Minister and Defence Minister Richard Marles announced major changes in the surface fleet of the Royal Australian Navy with the Hunter class order reduced from nine to six ships.
+The six planned vessels would continue to replace the outgoing Anzac class which would start being retired immediately and another class of 11 new general-purpose frigates would be selected to supplement the Hobart-class destroyers and Hunter-class frigates.

 Design

 The Hunter-class frigate will have a 8,800 t full load displacement and will be approximately 150 m in length.
 The vessel will be capable of sailing in excess of 27 knots and will have a full complement of 180 crew.

-A Saab tactical interface with the Aegis combat interface will be used.
-The vessel will be able to carry one MH-60R ASW helicopter, and has the ability to host other Australian aircraft such as the MRH90 helicopter.
+A Saab tactical interface with the Aegis combat management system will be used.
+The vessel will be able to carry one MH-60R ASW helicopter, and has the ability to host a second helicopter or other unmanned systems from its mission bay.

+The Royal Australian Navy is reportedly looking to replace Phalanx with the Rolling Airframe Missile system across its fleet.

+Guided Missile Destroyer Variant

+During Indo-Pacific 2023, BAE Systems Maritime Australia revealed a version of the Hunter-class frigate with an increased number of VLS cells.
+This was done by removing the Flexible Mission Bay and elements of its ASW capability (including the towed VDS), and replacing it with a 64 Mk41 VLS module for a total of 96 Mk41 VLS cells making it equal the USN Arleigh Burke-class destroyers.
+In addition, the number of anti-ship missiles was also increased from 8 to 16 Naval Strike Missiles.
+The VLS cell count is flexible and 16, 48 or 64 cells could be added depending on the requirement.
+It was also proposed that should the Royal Australian Navy require it, an additional 32 VLS cells could be added in place of the 5 inch Mk45 main gun for a total of 128 VLS cells.
+BAE Systems Australia claims that this variant retains 85% commonality with the original Hunter-class design.
+They also claim that there would be a minimal impact on cost and negligible impact on the schedule of the build so long as the modification to the design commenced with Batch II rather than Batch I vessels.